 Attending an amusement park or a carnival can be a memorable event for families and children.
 The thrill of carnival rides and roller coasters keep amusement-seekers returning over and over again to enjoy the fun.
 However, when these rides are improperly designed, inspected, constructed or maintained, their operation places the public in serious danger.
 Every year thousands of adults and children are injured at amusement parks by carnival rides and roller coasters, and they look to recover from the damages with the help of a premise liability attorney.
 Accidents pertaining to amusement parks do not always necessarily happen in large-scale confines, and can include school fairs and carnivals.
 Employees and organizations that run these events are responsible for ensuring that guests and patrons have a fun, safe experience.
 Unfortunately, even at small-scale events, tragic theme park related accidents do occur and an attorney for personal injury must be consulted.

-When an attorney for personal injury examines a premise liability case, he or she will consider the complexity, age, condition, design, and operation of the amusement park rides.
+When a Chicago personal injury attorney examines a premise liability case, he or she will consider the complexity, age, condition, design, and operation of the amusement park rides.
 An attorney with expertise in premise liability will view each of these as potential factors that could have influenced the event.
 Other causes of injury that can occur at an amusement park, theme park, water park, fair, circus, or carnival include:

 - Ride operator does not possess adequate knowledge, skills, experience, training, or education

 - Defective design of rides

 - Manufacturing defect of rides

 - Improper ride maintenance